josips9/Objects/README.md

 # Excercise on Objects in Wesbos's Javacript beginner tutorial

-Amazing tutorial.
+:ok_hand: Amazing tutorial.
 I definately recomended to check it out.
 Visit course website here: https://wesbos.com/beginner-javascript

-\u1F4A1 When comparing two obcjects by type (person1 === person2), why do we get false?
+:bulb: When comparing two obcjects by type (person1 === person2), why do we get false?

     - When you are comparing objects it is done by referencing to the object itself, not the values inside of it.